Basic Purpose of Accounting

 Deriving information needed from the accounting records

-Each page in the book provided by Mr. Oberoi, that Mr. Kallu Singh was using for recording had 30 lines.
-On an average there used to be around 30 transactions every day.
-Thus, recording a days transactions resulted in a page getting filled up every day.
-This was carried on for around 200 days.
+On an average there used to be 20/30 transactions a day.
+He used to start recording on a new page each day.
+Thus, recording a days transactions resulted in a page getting filled up.
+This was carried on regularly.

 How would Kallu Singh derive the information Mr. Oberoi needs?

 At the time of writing the accounting records, whenever there was a transaction involving Mrs. Vimla, Kallu Singh used to mention her name.
 Therefore he can derive the information Mr. Oberoi needs, by locating all the transactions where Mrs. Vimla's name appears and analysing them.

 For deriving the needed information, Mr. Kallu Singh marked all the lines where Mrs. Vimla's name appeared on the 200 pages.
 He then noted down the information including the amounts involved by grouping the transactions into two as

 - Transactions in which Mrs. Vimla got/took the benefit

 [when she bought vegetables on credit]

 - Transactions in which Mrs. Vimla gave the benefit

 [when she paid cash for amounts due or as an advance]

 - a positive sign to the amounts where Mrs. Vimla took the benefit and